H4RP3RK/milestone3_rcn/README.md

     x If RCN staff unassigned, add a message with general contact details x Show details of RCN staff dealing with query
     - Show photo of RCN staff
-    - Add edit contacts btn, only on contacts created by user x Reorder accordion so latest come to the top
+    x Add edit contacts btn, only on contacts created by user x Reorder accordion so latest come to the top
     - If no contacts, add a generic message (Why is this not working?) x add close btn if case open x add reopen btn if case closed
     - Upload file
-    - Only edit your own contacts
     - Change date format
     - Check that showing in order, once date format corrected Staff_question_details.html